 Use oils with sun protective properties on a daily basis.

 Certain carrier oils such as red raspberry seed oil, cranberry seed oil, avocado oil, and carrot seed oil are known to boost the skin’s own natural sun protective properties.

 It’s important to note that neither green tea, nor plant oils like these are meant to serve as sun protection on their own, as they are not FDA-tested or approved, broad spectrum sunscreens.
 However, they are wonderful ingredients to have in your daily summertime skincare regimen to help boost your skin’s resilience.
 Look for them also as ingredients in sunscreen.

 In my Good Morning Washington segment, the oil that I applied was Rain4est Essentials Skin Care’s beautiful Canopy Radiance Serum, which was created by Create Your Skincare Pro graduate, Abby Mason.

 Wear protective clothing and take shade breaks.

-I also recommend taking shade or indoor breaks often throughout the day.
+I also recommend taking shade or indoor breaks from UV exposure often throughout the day.
 Be sure to bring an adjustable beach umbrella or tent to the beach or pool.
 Parasols have even begun to make a comeback, and can be a fashionable way to protect your skin from the sun while out and about on a sunny day.